rampal-punia/video-frames-extractor/README.md

 python frame_extractor.py --vid_dir=[vid_dir] --out_dir=[out_dir] --img_frmt=[img_frmt] --required_frame_rate=[required_frame_rate] --start_from_seconds=[start_from_seconds]
 ```

+The extraction process for all the videos in the `vid_dir` will start and extracted frames will be saved to the `out_dir`

 ## Example

 Suppose you have a video file called my_video.mp4 located in the /path/to/video directory, and you want to extract frames from it and save them in the /path/to/output directory, with a frame rate of 2 frames per second and starting from 10 seconds into the video.
 You can run the following command: